dr386/deepseek-webui/README.md

 -----

 1. Open the **React UI** in your browser.
 2. Type a message and send it.
 3. The response will stream in **real-time**.
 4. The chat maintains **conversation memory** for better context understanding.
+5. This is tested on Intel i7 12700H with 16GB ram and RTX3060 (CUDA) with very smooth experience

 Customizing Model